decisivedevops/alfred-install-apps/README.md

 App Install will find and install the following files:

 * Disk Images `.dmg`:
-    - Will automatically mount and unmount the Image, installing all `.app` inside.
+    - Will automatically mount and unmount the Image, installing all `.app` file inside.
 * Archives `.zip`:
-    - Will extract the zip to a temporary location and install all `.app` inside.
+    - Will extract the zip to a temporary location and install all `.pkg` and `.app` files inside.

 <!-- ROADMAP -->
 ## Roadmap